mbrochh/mbrochh-dotfiles/docs/macbook.md

   It will fail but you will see a pygraphviz folder in your ``~/Envs/envname/build/`` folder.
 Open it's ``setup.py`` and uncomment the lines for OSX.
 Try ``pip install`` again.
+* sudo nano /usr/local/bin/mvim and make sure that the line with the variable is commented out and we use the variable set in .bashrc